 9) Lucky (Married With Children)

 Lucky, played by Lucky the Dog, replaced Buck in the 90s sitcom Married With Children in Season 10.
-Because Lucky was a different breed (Cocker Spaniel), the storyline had Buck dying and being sent down from Heaven reincarnated as an entirely different animal.
+Because Lucky was a different breed (Cocker Spaniel), the storyline made him a heaven-sent reincarnation of Buck, who passes away.